Why Company Formation & Administration In Switzerland?

 Swiss trading companies are popular when setting up a new business.
 They can be used in a variety of situations, either operating alone or as a part of a wider international group structure.
 A trading company set up in Switzerland can be especially advantageous in situations that involve the international purchase and sale of goods or services.

-- To trade in goods or services.
+- To trade in goods or services

-- To manage and administer international business operations.
+- To manage and administer international business operations

-- Low corporate taxes -11.9% (Zug).
+- Low corporate taxes (11.9% in Canton of Zug)

-- Exemption or reduction of income taxes on dividends from “qualifying participations”.
+- Exemption or reduction of income taxes on dividends from “qualifying participations”

-- Exemption or reduction of corporation taxes on Capital gains arising on the sale of “qualifying participations”.
+- Exemption or reduction of corporation taxes on Capital gains arising on the sale of “qualifying participations”

-- Deductibility of accrued and paid external and intra-group borrowing costs.
+- Deductibility of accrued and paid external and intra-group borrowing costs

-- VAT 7.7%
+- 7.7% VAT rate

 Swiss Finance Company/Subsidiary